 This drive consists of a circular disc called a platter which stores all your data.
 This disc spins to allow the read-write arm to read or write data on the disc as it passes.

 The faster the spinning of the platter, the faster the hard drive works.
 This speed decides the performance of your operating system and how long it will take to load and open an installed application.
+The greater the amount of system storage utilized, the slower your operating system’s performance will become.

 Old hard drives use an IDE port to connect with the motherboard of a PC.
 However, advanced hard drives use a SATA connection.
 Modern motherboards have the most recent version of SATA, SATA III, which enables the fastest data transfers for an HDD.